Why Chelsea are now the favourites to reach the Champions League final | Goal.com

 It is remarkable that a man known for his incessant tweaking of formations has so far deployed just one: a 3-4-2-1 that packs eight of his 10 outfield players through the central column of the pitch.

-Tuchel has sucked the teams inwards, magnetising the ball towards a crowd of midfielders.
+Tuchel has sucked the team inwards, magnetising the ball towards a crowd of midfielders.
 Like Guardiola, he has focused on shape and discipline to ensure Chelsea are always in control.

 The Stamford Bridge outfit shuttle up and down the pitch in rigid formation, their movements far more restricted than under Frank Lampard, and their defensive record considerably improved as a consequence.